29 Sacramento St #2 Cambridge MA 02138

 The Cambodian Government and the local people value and appreciate the skills education Kep Gardens is providing and strongly support any fundraising programme they conduct to ensure the project continues to provide a high standard of training to our people.

 Re:Letter of reference for Kep Gardens Association

-I have been working and living in Cambodia for the past 16 years, the last 11 in Kep Province.
-I worked for 6 years.
+I have been working and living in Cambodia for the past 16 years, 11 years in Kep Province.
+For the last years I worked here.
 After our final project, the Community Legal Education Center, was transferred to Cambodian management, I retired and moved to Kep.
 I have been a volunteer English teacher for monks at 2 Buddhist wats and for several groups of young civil service personnel.